AimableHonorable/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Program to print a straight line
 * Program to print diagonal line to the terminal
 * Program to print square to the terminal
+* Program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz